fredantell/learning/README.md

 approach.

 By using node it was also easier to split out the data from the markup and segregate it within JSON.
-Where I could I tried to make things dynamic.
+Where I could, I tried to make things dynamic.
 I'm happy with how it turned out and what I learned.
 Going forward I'd like to incorporate some of this knowledge into a CRUD oriented app since this project didn't really require much